Patronics/OctoPrint-PrinterAlerts/README.md

 ### Changelog

+* Version 0.7.3 Released on 6/2/2019
+  * First version to be functional and officially released

 * Version 0.7.0 In development as of 6/1/2019
    * Initial version modified from M117PopUp to PrinterAlerts.
 Implemented basic functionality